dlewis2017/CSS-SCSS/README.md

 ## Run

-- Navigate to home directory where main.scss is and run `live-server`.
+- Navigate to home directory where main.scss is and run `npm run start`.

 ## Notes